 Video clips are an excellent teaching and learning resource.
 At the fore of their use for education is YouTube.
-I would go as far as to say that YouTube has revolutionised teaching to a significant degree.
-However, there are a few golden rules that should be followed in order to ensure video clips, YouTube or otherwise are used effectively.
+There are a few golden rules that should be followed in order to ensure video clips, YouTube or otherwise, are used effectively.

 Learning should not be passive!
 Don't just press play and expect students to learn.
 Video clips should always be watched with purpose.
 I suggest preparing a worksheet with questions and a follow-up exercise to go with the video clip.